How the Book Unfolds

 You Believe — But Do You Truly Understand?

 The book begins with a problem many sincere Christians recognise but rarely name: they know the language of faith, yet still struggle to see clearly how its central truths fit together.
-The Introduction addresses that gap and sets out the purpose of the book — not to offer something new, but to make the message of grace clearer as a whole.

 Part 1 — The Problem